clvLabs/laser_slicer/README.md

 * The `LaserSlices` object will be regenerated.
 * The `SVG` file(s) will be saved.

+A tutorial video of the original project (not including this project's extra features) can be found at [Ryan's blog](https://blendscript.blogspot.com/2019/01/blender-28-laser-slicer.html).

 ## Configuration

 ![laser_slicer](docs/assets/images/panel.png)

 Settings are separated by sections: